thuiar/TEXTOIR/README.md

 ## Bugs or questions?

-If you have any questions, feel free to open issues and pull request.
-Please illustrate your problems as detailed as possible.
-If you want to integrate your method in our repo, please **pull request**!
+If you have any questions, please open issues and illustrate your problems as detailed as possible.
+If you want to integrate your method in our repo, please feel free to **pull request**!